 Originally published for ERIS by Guy Crittenden

 This brief reviews the deeming of certain businesses as “essential services” in Canada and business continuity for environmental consulting and risk assessment while many homes and places of work are locked down during the current health crisis.
-Our article for US clients can be found here.

 The novel coronavirus named COVID-19 is a challenging topic on which to write, as the story is as fast moving and changing as the virus itself.
 We won’t delve into the science or policy of pandemics in this space; instead, we wish to note and share that provincial governments across Canada have declared that many of the kind of services performed by ERIS clients — be they environmental consultants, engineers or certain other stakeholders — have been deemed “essential” at this difficult time.